Package 'REDCapDM'

 Description

 This function inspects all the checkboxes in the study to determine if they have a branching logic.
 If a branching logic is present and its result is missing, the function will input a missing value into the checkbox.
-If ‘checkbox_na' is 'TRUE', the function will additionally input a missing value when the branching logic isn’t satisfied, not just when it is missing.
+If checkbox_na is TRUE, the function will additionally input a missing value when the branching logic isn't satisfied, not just when it is missing.
 If a branching logic cannot be found or the logic cannot be transcribed due to the presence of smart variables, the variable is added to a list of reviewable variables that will be printed.

 The function returns the dataset with the transformed checkboxes and a table summarizing the results.